Gajol/Content/Psychology/Book-Think-Fast-Think-Slow/Book - Think Fast, Think Slow.md

 Our expectations about the frequency of events are distorted by the prevalence and emotional intensity of the messages to which we are exposed.

-affect heuristic: People make judgments and decisions by consulting their emotions.
+**affect heuristic**: People make judgments and decisions by consulting their emotions.
 Do I like it?
 Do I hate it?
 The affect heuristic is a substitution form where an easier question (like / hate) is used to answer a much harder question.
 The affect heuristic simplifies our lives by creating a world that is much tidier than reality.

-availability cascade: [^sunstein] Availability is a self-sustaining chain of events.  (media report of a minor event, to public panic, to large-scale government action.)
+**availability cascade**: [^sunstein] Availability is a self-sustaining chain of events.  (media report of a minor event, to public panic, to large-scale government action.)

 ### Risk